LautaroOchotorena/Walking-around-the-city/README.md

 ## Potential Problems

 The website may experience downtime if it remains inactive for a period of time.
 Reload the page.
+It may take a few seconds to load.

 If the problem persists, please let me know.